New South Wales Suburban Rugby Union

 The New South Wales Suburban Rugby Union, or NSWSRU, is affiliated to the New South Wales Rugby Union and runs the competition affectionately known as "Subbies" rugby.

-There are around 7500 players and 55 clubs competing across 6 divisions, making "Subbies" the largest centrally administered rugby competition in the world.
-NSWSRU is truly the grassroots of rugby in Sydney.
+There are around 7,500 players and 55 clubs competing across 6 divisions, making "Subbies" the largest centrally administered rugby competition in the world.

 The major trophy in "Subbies" is the Kentwell Cup that is awarded to the first grade premiers of the first division competition.
 The NSWSRU selects representative sides to compete against New South Wales Country for the Maher-Ross Cup, and Queensland Suburban for the Barraclough Shield.

 History

 Football under rugby rules began to be played in the 1860s in Sydney's schools.
 Some of these former students wanted to go on playing and, along with an increasing population of new arrivals in Sydney, this led to the start of club football.
 After 1872, rugby football clubs grew rapidly in number.